 - 1 egg (optional)

-Cream room temperature butter (5tbsp) and powdered sugar (1cup and 1/2cup).
+Cream room temperature butter (5tbsp, 70grams) and powdered sugar (1cup and 1/3cup, 160 grams).
 Beat till fluffy.
 Then beat in eggs (2 whole eggs), one at a time.
-Scrapping bowl few times.
-Then gradually pour it honey (3 tbsp), vanilla extract (1tsp) and lemon zest (optional).
+Scrapping bowl a few times.
+Then gradually pour in honey (3 tablespoons), vanilla extract (1tsp), and lemon zest (2 teaspoons), optional).
 Scrape the bowl with a spatula and beat for a minute or so.

 Then on low speed and gradually add flour sifted with spices and baking soda.
 Beat till combined.
-Invert dough onto a lightly floured surface and knead for a minute.
-If dough appears too sticky add little more flour.
-Wrap in a plastic wrap and refrigerate for 4 hours or overnight.
+Invert the dough onto a lightly floured surface and knead for a minute.
+If the dough appears too sticky add a little more flour.
+Wrap in plastic wrap and refrigerate for 4 hours or overnight.

 Roll the dough between 2 pieces of parchment paper to 2/16 (3mm).
 If needed very lightly flour your bottom parchment paper.
 Roll the dough into approximately 3-4 mm thick.
 Cookies puff up in the oven.
 For even thickness use rolling guides.

 Cut out cookies and transfer onto a baking sheet lined with parchment paper.